 Following the General Election in 2019, Prime Minister Boris Johnson presented his EU Withdrawal Bill to Parliament.
-This Bill has been given Royal Assent, which means that the UK will now leave the EU on 31 January at 11pm.
-There will be a transition period until December 2020 and during this time the UK Government will negotiate the future relationship we will have with the EU, as well as negotiate trade agreements with other countries across the globe.
+This Bill was granted Royal Assent, and the UK subsequently left the EU on 31 January 2020.
+The UK is now in a transition period until 31 December 2020 and during this time the UK Government will negotiate the future relationship we will have with the EU, as well as negotiate trade agreements with other countries across the globe.

 If you are an EEA citizen, you will need to register for pre-settled or settled status.
 More information about your rights and how to apply is available on our website here.